Castlery | Oct 23, 2022

 Consider furniture that includes natural elements like cane, such as the (Lucia Cane Sofa or Edith Cane Chair.
 This adds a natural touch to the room without changing the style too dramatically.
 Cane is a versatile and flexible material that is both lightweight and incredibly strong.
 That means you get furniture that is flexible enough to be moved around but is also sturdy.
 Cane is particularly suited to conservatories and sunrooms, as it can be moved with ease.

-Rattan armchairs can also be a great way of adding a natural touch to your living space, with a great mix of styles and colors available for all design schemes.
+Rattan armchairs can also be a great way of adding a natural touch to your living space, with a great mix of styles and colours available for all design schemes.

 As we mentioned above, plants and flowers are one of the easiest ways of bringing nature into your home.
 A good selection of large houseplants can transform any space, adding natural and calming green tones as well as improving air quality and helping to reduce stress.
 But it doesn’t have to be large plants.
 Decorate existing side tables, tops of sideboards or shelving with live plants or flowers.
 We can use any surface area as an opportunity to add such touches of live décor.